nav_sign

 Tom Marty

-• Probabilistic and Causal Modelling
+• Causal discovery and Causal inference

-• Meta-learning
+• Amortized learning and Meta-learning

 Feel free to reach out to me via email if you have any questions or for potential collaborations.